bcgov/invasivesbc/api/README.md

 - Syntax errors or issues with naming within the spec
 - `oneOf` errors where there are multiple fields in the spec that are all considered valid `oneOf` records.
 This can cause specific actions to fail such as syncing of records.
 To fix this, ensure that fields have required properties to make them unique

+# GDAL Setup

+## Mac CLI Install

+`conda install -c conda-forge gdal`

+> Make sure conda is installed for CLI install

+### Go [here](https://gdal.org/download.html) for more info on other ways to install

+# GDAL Usage

+## Step 1: Pull your GeoJSON from the DB

+Open up Dbeaver and run the SQL Console in the Local DB.
+After type: `SELECT geojson FROM invasivesbc.iapp_site_summary_and_geojson`

+You should see an output on the bottom.
+You select all the values then right click the view and export data.
+Make sure you select JSON and then hit the next button until you can hit the proceed button.

+## Step 2: Convert to GeoTiff

+We need to change the file type of the data we just exported so that it's a .geojson file.
+Next wee need to convert that to a GeoTIFF: `gdal_rasterize -burn 255 -burn 0 -burn 0 -ts 360 240 data.geojson data.tiff`

+> The burn values are for _red green blue_ > `-ts` is used for _size width_ and height which you can use `-tr` for resolution There are other file formats, but if need be look at the [docs](https://gdal.org/index.html)

+**Mac solution** If you have troubles running any of the commands try `conda update -c rdonnellyr -c main --all`